Siyabongahenry/Siyabongahenry/README.md

-I am Siyabonga Vilakazi
+I am Siyabonga Vilakazi.
-I am self taught full stack web developer using asp.net core mvc
+I taught myself the front end and the back end of web development.